How to Write an Effective Employer Brand Tagline

 Importance of a Tagline

 Think of how many companies broadly reference ‘making a difference’ or ‘building the future.’
-There’s nothing particularly wrong with this, it’s just overdone.
-Taglines like this are ten a penny; there’s nothing unique or compelling about them and they don’t tell candidates what they need to know.
+There’s nothing wrong with this per se, it’s just overdone.
+Taglines like this are ten a penny.
+There’s nothing unique or compelling about them.

-Given that it’s a key tool in your arsenal to differentiate your company from others, your tagline should not be a careless afterthought.
-If it smacks of cliché or stands at odds with how people think of your company, your talent audience will notice, and you risk appearing tone deaf and insincere.
+Given that it’s a great way to differentiate your company from others, your tagline should not be a careless afterthought.
+If it's clichéd or stands at odds with how people think of your company, talent will notice, and you risk appearing inauthentic.

-Instead, your tagline should be approached with the same creativity and diligence that you adopted when forming your brand.
-It is not going to be completely unique, and that’s okay.
+Instead, your tagline should be approached with the same creativity and diligence you adopted when forming your brand.
+It won't be completely unique, and that’s okay.
 Inevitably it will share a theme or sentiment with other companies.
-But if it’s true to your organisation and isn’t a thinly veiled copy of your competitors’ messages, you are on the right track.
+But if it’s true to your organisation and isn’t a thinly veiled copy of your competitors’ messages, you're on the right track.

 Examples of Effective Taglines